exlskills/exl-open-courseware-standard/README.md

             └── index.repl.yaml
 ```

 The optional file structure requires a different style of formatting as well as a separate folder for each vertical.

 If the vertical contains more than 1 block, the standard format ```{index}_{name}.{ext}``` should be used to ensure that the ordering is correct on import/conversion.

 Inline code for verticals are setup with REPL, where each ```index.repl.yaml``` file is considered a block.
-The ```index.repl``` folder should contain a "source" directory and a "test" directory for the inline code.
+The ```index.repl``` directory should contain a "source" directory for the inline code.

 Use our [AP Java Course](https://github.com/exlskills/ap-java-course) as reference for the optional file structure.

 ## Index Files
 Each course contains multiple index.yaml files that contain different information for each sublevel.
 The table below contains a brief description of each attribute and where it is located inside the folder structure.
+As shown below, each index.yaml file for the chapter, sequential, and vertical contain an attribute called ```url_name```.
+This attribute is a crucial component in the ```index.yaml``` file as these "url names" are used when updating the course.
+If no ```url_name``` is found (i.e. when you first import the course), a new ```url_name``` will be automatically created and will override the existing files (if any).

 **Course:**